-Many destinations offer a plethora of activities that can result in a variety of themes for your story.
-You want to choose a single theme for your story.
+Most destinations offer a plethora of activities that can result in a variety of themes for your story.
+Choose a single theme for your story.

 Trying to combine both themes makes it difficult to sell, since a wine audience is different from an outdoor adventure audience.
 Decide on your theme and you’ll find it easier to find the right magazines to target.

-My article Types of Travel Stories discusses many themes to get you started.
+My post about the Types of Travel Stories discusses many themes to get you started.

 Poorly written travel articles (and blogs) often seem to drift lazily along, with no central theme.
 They’re just regurgitated lists and facts that do not inspire the reader or ignite our curiosity.

 Good travel writing hones in on one aspect of the destination, and then describes it.
-Your angle makes your story unique.
+Your angle is what makes your story unique.

 If your story reads like it was lifted from Wikipedia, you need to re-evaluate your angle.
 Choose an aspect of the destination that most of us haven’t heard about.

 Always ask yourself, “What is it about your story that makes it different from all the other travel stories about that place?”
-Then stick to your unique angle while you’re writing your story.
+Then stick to this unique angle while you’re writing your story.

 For example, I wrote an article about The Five Best Rustic Luxury Lodges in the Northwest.
 My theme was “luxury” and the angle was "the best rustic lodges in the northwest".
 Were there other luxury accommodations in the northwest?
 Of course there were.
 So I got more specific by focusing on the best rustic lodges.

-Trying to work multiple angles into your story leaves your reader’s head swimming.
-They walk away from the article because it’s too confusing.
+Trying to work multiple angles into your story will leave your reader’s head swimming.
+They'll walk away from the article because it’s too confusing.
 Stick to one unique story angle.
-See my article Dreaming Up Story Ideas That Sell for more on this best travel writing tip.
+See my article about Dreaming Up Story Ideas That Sell for more on this best travel writing tip.

 Use your own descriptive words to describe a place.
 How you express yourself in your narrative brings a place to life for your reader.